-Note that Device Alerts can occur independently on either channel.
+Note: Device Alerts can occur independently on either channel.
 One channel can be proceeding nominally while the other detects an Alert.

-Figure 24.
+Figure 26.
 Yellow Channel After Device Alert

-20. Iontophoresis Complete
+19. Iontophoresis Complete

-Once the iontophoresis profile is Complete in a particular channel, all three Progress Lights for that channel will illuminate solidly (Figure 25).
+Once the iontophoresis profile is Complete in a particular channel, all three Progress Lights for that channel will illuminate solidly (Figure 27).
 The Progress Lights will remain solidly illuminated for 30 minutes after the iontophoresis procedure has completed, and then turn off.

-Figure 25.
+Figure 27.
 Yellow Channel Iontophoresis Complete

-21. Device/Drug Removal
+20. Device/Drug Removal

-- a.
-Gently peel the Earplug flap down and away from the patient's ear. - b.
-Remove the drug solution either by using a wick or tilting the head.
+- Gently lift the Arm off the ball end of the Earset and rotate out of the way. - b.
+Gently peel the Tubeset Patch off the patient and remove the Earset from the patient's ear. - c.
+Gently hold the top or bottom tip of the Earpad and slowly peel away from the skin to remove.
+Note: The Earpad may be left in place until completion of tube delivery to avoid potential patient discomfort from the peeling of the Earpad adhesive. - Remove the drug solution either by tilting the head and/or using a wick. - e.
 Remove the Return Electrode from the skin by gently peeling it away.
 Note: Mild redness at the return electrode is expected in most cases.
+The Return Electrode may be left in place until completion of tube delivery to avoid potential patient discomfort from the peeling of the adhesive. - f.
 Confirm complete drug removal using visualization of the ear canal and tympanic membrane.

-22. Test Anesthesia
+21. Test Anesthesia